Wireless mics can solve many audio problems in production.

 In order for a wireless FM mic signal to be reliable, its RF signal must be at least twice as strong as any interfering signal.

-Most RF mics transmit on frequencies above the standard FM radio band in either the VHF (very high frequency) range, or UHF (ultra-high frequency) band.
+Most RF mics transmit on frequencies above the standard FM radio band in either the VHF (very high frequency) range, or the UHF (ultra-high frequency) band.
 Since the UHF band is less crowded, audio engineers prefer it.

 To alleviate the possible interference problem professional wireless